Person sitting on the floor and smiling

 • Design as Advocacy

-Turning creativity int change…
+Turning creativity into change…

 To me, design is activism in slow motion.
 It’s how we tell stories that shift perspective, shape culture, and make care visible.